use-r/freelancer/README.md

 - Numerical calculation (numpy)
 - Image processing (opencv & pillow)

 I started freelancing because I wanted to improve my coding skills and earn some money.
-Working as a freelancer gave me a chance to grow as a programmer and talk to people all over the world.
+Working as a freelancer gave me a chance to grow as a programmer.